zooduck/simple-server/README.md

 ## Use

-The `SimpleServer` class is primarily designed for development use, and includes support for routing using it's `addRoute()` instance method or by adding a route file.
+This module is primarily designed for development use, but also supports routing (either via the `addRoute()` instance method or with a route file).

 ## Examples